Avesta-FA/QuickWin-CheatSheet/README.md

 #### How To
 [dnstwist](https://github.com/elceef/dnstwist) can help you generate this type of information.
 Different SIEMs also have fuzzy matching that allows you to detect phishing domains in real-time.

+### Null DNS Record
+While all DNS record types can be used for malicious behavior the Null type is almost always indicator of anomalous behavior and should be alerted on.